YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     bash src/bash/qto/qto.sh -a mojo-morbo-start

 #### 2.2.2. stop the application layer
-To stop the application layer in development mode use the morbo command ( debug output will be shown ) , to start it in production mode use the hypnotoad pattern
+To stop the application layer in development mode use the morbo command ( debug output will be shown ) , to start it in production mode use the hypnotoad pattern.

     bash src/bash/qto/qto.sh -a mojo-hypnotoad-stop